Box65535/SplatoonTierList/README.md

 Weapons in the A tier are strong in a large number of scenarios without major weaknesses.
 They can be used effectively on almost if not all maps and modes.
 What weaknesses they have can be overcome with basic team composition.
 When put on a team composition, these weapons provide more support to their teammates than they require from them.

 A+:
--Custom Range Blaster
+- Custom Range Blaster
--Tentatek Splattershot
+- Tentatek Splattershot
--Zink Mini Splatling
+- Zink Mini Splatling

 A:
--Bento Splat Charger + Scope
+- Bento Splat Charger + Scope
--Dynamo Roller
+- Dynamo Roller

 A-:
--.96 Gal Deco
+- .96 Gal Deco
--Berry Splattershot Pro
+- Berry Splattershot Pro
--Custom Hydra Splatling
+- Custom Hydra Splatling

 B Tier = Flawed